Winding up petition london companies court uk

 Why use a Specialist Winding Up Petition Solicitor?

 The insolvency and Court rules relating to winding up proceedings are a technical minefield; as expert winding up petition solicitors we help our clients to avoid suffering the ‘usual compulsory order’.
 We assist by protecting the companies interests and by negotiating with creditors and advising and representing the company at Court.
-Retaining insolvency solicitors and barristers in particular assists in dealings with creditors (such as HMRC) who will know a company is taking matters seriously and responsibly when they instruct ourselves.

 Our Winding Up Solicitors get the best results

 We endeavour to make the process as stress-free as possible for our clients and seek to eliminate the possibility of business failure.
 We consider that each client’s case and business is unique, therefore we adopt a bespoke approach tailored to suit individual circumstances.
 We provide specialist senior legal advice from solicitors and barristers at the outset when it absolutely matters in choosing the best strategy to follow.
-We are regularly instructed by regional solicitors’ firms to give specialist advice on legal strategy and costs as well as to manage winding up proceedings as agents and as advocates in the High Court.
+We are regularly instructed by regional solicitors’ firms to give specialist advice on legal strategy and costs as well as to manage winding up proceedings [email protected] agents and as advocates in the High Court.
 We assist our clients by:

 Company rescue and turnaround advice